Montana Clean Energy

 - the avoidance of air, water, and land pollution associated with fossil fuel-based power plants;

-- the virtue of insulating consumers from fuel price risk and from overdependence on any one energy source.
+- the virtue of insulating consumers from the fuel price risks of coal and gas; and

 The Clean Power Plan proposed by the U.S. Environmental Protection Agency will play a critical role in reducing dangerous carbon emissions in Montana as well as assist in spurring clean energy development and jobs.